10 Best South Beach Hotels: From Boutique to Showcase

 5 The Setai

-The Setai's handsome, modern look is consistent throughout this gorgeous hotel.
+Built in the mid 1930's, the Setai's handsome, modern look is consistent throughout this gorgeous hotel.
 A pared-down Asian design sensibility gives guests room to breathe.
-The Setai towers over the north end of Miami Beach, near the convention center, Lincoln Road, shopping, lounges and restaurants. however, you might have a hard time forcing yourself to leave the property, where your every whim can be indulged.
-The pampering starts at check-in.
+The landmark Art Deco building is a touch of the classic in comparison to the Ocean Suites at the Setai.
+This modern, residential, glass building towers over the north end of Miami Beach and is near the convention center, Lincoln Road, shopping, lounges and restaurants.
+You might have a hard time forcing yourself to leave the property, where your every whim can be indulged, from world-class amenities and private verandas in your suite to blissful pampering at the hotel's spa and the divine nourishment at the Setai's restaurant and grill.

 4 The Tides South Beach